fingerprintjs/fingerprintjs-pro-cloudflare-worker/README.md

+# DISCLAIMER
+This project is a work-in-progress and **should not** be used in production.

-# Cloudflare worker for Fingerprint.js PRO agent
+# 👷 Cloudflare worker for Fingerprint.js PRO agent

 ## Installing to a website